azu/gmail-npm-publish-digest/README.md

 ### Set Trigger

 1. open script editor: `clasp open`
-2. Run `createTimeTrikker` function on script editor
+2. Run `createTimeTrigger` function on script editor

 It will set cron job for the script